 The wind and sand have eroded three-story building-sized blocks of chalk (called inselbergs) into all sort of shapes.
 As wide as your imagination can go.
 The most famous shapes are the mushroom, the chicken and the rabbit.

-Spending the night in the desert
+Spending the night in the White Desert

 Certainly, spending the night under the stars is so worth it!
 I can even start to describe what it feels like or looks like.
 You have to go to know!
 The amount of times we said WOW is not even countable.